-Jill Morris is the GISD's temporary administrative director.
+Corinne Rubright is the GISD's temporary administrative coordinator.

 Reanne Frank, PhD is the program's faculty advisor.
 Dr. Frank is an Associate Professor of Sociology and director of graduate training for the Institute for Population Research.
 Dr. Frank is a social demographer whose research centers on immigration, racial/ethnic inequality and health and mortality.
 As faculty advisor she will work with faculty to develop new curriculum and help Susan Pennington track progress for students enrolled in the GISD.